Special Educational Needs (SEN)

 Prior to the school admitting a pupil with disabilities, the Inclusion Lead meets with the relevant professionals involved to ensure that the school can meet the needs of the child effectively.
 Provision is then put in place to meet these needs and ensure full and equal access to school life.
 The school has disabled toilets and washing facilities and all areas of the school building and grounds are accessible.

 Children may be identified as having special educational needs when their progress has slowed or stopped and the interventions or resources put in place do not enable improvement.
 Once this occurs, we have specific needs based plans and pupil profiles which help support their development and accelerate progress.
-If necessary, referrals may be made with other professional agencies for further support, for example the educational psychologist, the speech and language therapist, etc. Parents would be kept fully informed about any steps taken and consent gained before any referrals of this kind are made.
+If necessary, referrals may be made with other professional agencies for further support, for example specialist teachers from within Bradford's SEN team, an educational psychologist, a speech and language therapist, the school nurse etc. Parents would be kept fully informed about any steps taken and consent is always gained before any referrals of this kind are made.

 Other useful documents, such as our Inclusion Policy, our school’s Local Offer and the Bradford Local Authority Local Offer are also on our website.
 If you would like any further information about what we are able to offer at Riddlesden St. Mary’s CE Primary School, then please do not hesitate to get in touch.